C.D. Universidad de Concepción: Professional era

-In its first professional season, the club had success in Premier B 1998 and nearly qualified for the promotion play-offs to Primera División (Premier Division).
+In its first professional season, the club had success in the 1998 season and nearly qualified for the promotion play-offs to Primera División.

 In 1999, the club finished ninth, prompting changes in club administration, including the hiring of a new coach, Luis Marcoleta.
-By 2002, the club was promoted to the Premier Division.
+In 2002, the club was promoted to the top tier after finishing runner-up in the second division.

-In 2003, under coach Fernando Díaz, the club unexpectedly qualified for the Copa Libertadores and the Copa Sudamericana in 2004.
+In 2003, under coach Fernando Díaz, the club unexpectedly qualified for the Copa Libertadores and the Copa Sudamericana in 2004, after finishing first in the aggregate table (apertura and Clausura combined).

-In the Copa Libertadores, the club qualified in Group 3 with Cruzeiro, Santos Laguna and Caracas.
+In the Copa Libertadores, the club were placed in Group 3 with Cruzeiro, Santos Laguna and Caracas.
 However, the club finished last.
 In the Copa Sudamericana, the club qualified for the Chile/Bolivia preliminary after a victory over Santiago Wanderers.
 However, the team was eliminated after being defeated 4–2 by Bolívar in La Paz.
 The club's second goal in this game was scored by goalkeeper Nicolás Peric.
 The club was recognized as the best club in Chilean football by the IFFHS in 2004.

 During the Torneo de Apertura 2006, Universidad de Concepción advanced to the semi-finals against Colo-Colo, but the team was defeated 4–3 in the first leg and 2–0 in the second leg.
 However, they earned the fifth position in the Annual Table of 2006.
 In the next season, under coach Marcelo Barticciotto, the team was runner-up in the Torneo de Clausura 2007, having been defeated again by Colo-Colo.

 In the 2008 season, Barticciotto was dismissed and replaced by Jorge Pellicer.
 In the Torneo de Apertura, the club finished in 16th place with 21 points.
-In the second semester tournament, the Torneo de Clausura, the club again ended in 16th position, going to the promotion play-offs of Premier B (Second Division) against Coquimbo Unido.
-The club won this match in a 5–1 aggregate.
+In the second semester tournament, the Torneo de Clausura, the club again ended in 16th position, forcing the club into relegation playoffs against Coquimbo Unido.
+However, Concepcion won 5–1 on aggregate to maintain its permanence in the top tier of Chilean football.

-In the Copa Chile 2008–09, the club was proclaimed champion of the tournament after a 2–1 victory over Deportes Ovalle at Francisco Sánchez Rumoroso Stadium.
+In the 2008-09 Copa Chile, the club was proclaimed champion of the tournament after a 2–1 victory over Deportes Ovalle at Francisco Sánchez Rumoroso Stadium.

 After a difficult showing at the Torneo de Apertura 2009, the club earned fifth place at the Torneo de Clausura.
 The club was eliminated once again by Colo-Colo.

-In the 2010 Premier Division, Universidad de Concepción ended in 15th place with 38 points.
-The club went to the promotion play-offs and defeated Curicó Unido, a team which had been recently relegated to Premier B.